-Strategy Performance Target Actions/Responsibilities · Dubbo to continue to grow at a rate comparable to other similar sized regional cities.
-Provide funding for the operation of the Dubbo City Development Corporation for the 1996/97 financial year (Director Corporate Development).
+Strategy Performance Target Actions/Responsibilities Contribute funding and provide membership on the Board of the Dubbo City Development Corporation as an independent body to promote industrial/economic development and tourism promotion of the city.
+Dubbo to continue to grow at a rate comparable to other similar sized regional cities.
+Provide funding for the operation of the Dubbo City Development Corporation for the 1996/1997 financial year (Director Corporate Development).
 Undertake a review by March 1997 as to the achievements of the Dubbo City Development Corporation since its formation with a view to determining its future operation and funding requirements from Council (Director Corporate Development).
 Encourage implementation of actions identified in "Dubbo 21" Plan by Dubbo City Development Corporation and ensure appropriate action is taken by Council in respect of those matters identified in the Dubbo City Development Corporation Business Plan as being the responsibility of Council to undertake (Director Corporate Development).

-Strategy Performance Target Actions/Responsibilities Continue to provide assistance where necessary in pursuit of the provision of a natural gas supply to the City (Director Corporate Development).
+Strategy Performance Target Actions/Responsibilities Continue to provide assistance where necessary in pursuit of the provision of a natural gas supply to the city (Director Corporate Development).
 No examples of industry establishing in other localities due to misinformation or inadequate liaison with potential investors.
-Assist where practicable expansion of local business and new business (Director Corporate Development).
-2. Provide for the controlled development of Council residential, industrial and commercial land complementary to the City's economic growth.
-Undertake on an ongoing basis a marketing programme for sale of industrial allotments aimed at encouraging development by a wide range of industries and provide incentives to some on a case by case merit basis (Director Corporate Development).
-Continually investigate expansion opportunities for industrial and residential land portfolios (Director Corporate Development).
+Assist where practicable expansion of local business and new businesses (Director Corporate Development).
+2. Provide for the controlled development of Council residential, industrial and commercial land complementary to the city's economic growth. fully developed industrial allotments of varying Continually investigate expansion opportunities for industrial and residential land portfolios (Director Corporate Development).

-Council, through its Land Development and Property Management and Property Business Plan (1996/97), has set out short and long term objectives for its industrial land program.
+Council, through its Land Development and Property Management and Property Business Plan (1996/1997), has set out short and long-term objectives for its industrial land program.
 These are:

-Industrial Land Short Tem Objectives
+Industrial Land Short-Term Objectives

-Dubbo City Council's Industrial land program has the following short term objectives:
+Dubbo City Council's industrial land program has the following short-term objectives:

-- Council's industrial land and factory holdings be reviewed on an annual basis; - To always have an adequate supply of serviced industrial land to meet short term demand for sale or lease; - To ensure that the shortest possible lead time is applicable when applications for industrial land are received; - To review annually Council's industrial codes to ensure they are applicable and not restrictive to encourage industrial development; - To liaise with the Dubbo City Development Corporation and be aware of changing needs for industrial land development and therefore be in a position to provide industrial land to cater for the majority of industries; - To provide industrial land to the genuine developer and discourage the sale of land to the investment/speculative purchaser; and - To provide incentives to encourage local industries to expand.
+- Council's industrial land and factory holdings be reviewed on an annual basis; - To always have an adequate supply of serviced industrial land to meet short-term demand for sale or lease; - To ensure that the shortest possible lead time is applicable when applications for industrial land are received: - To review annually Council's industrial codes to ensure they are applicable and not restrictive to encourage industrial development; - To liaise with the Dubbo City Development Corporation and be aware of the changing needs for industrial land development and therefore be in a position to provide industrial land to cater for the majority of industries; - To provide industrial land to the genuine developer and discourage the sale of land to the investment/speculative purchaser; and - To provide incentives to encourage local industries to expand.

-Industrial Land Long Term Objectives
+Industrial Land Long-Term Objectives

-Dubbo City Council's industrial land program has the following long term objectives:
+Dubbo City Council's industrial land program has the following long-term objectives:

-- As Council recognises that it has the major responsibility in providing and developing industrial land it should supply adequate resources of land to cater for future requirements of the City within the next ten years; - To plan for the future requirements of industrial land within the City for the next twenty vears: - In order to attract industry important to the growth of Dubbo, provide industrial land at a break-even point, or where considered warranted, to provide the industrial land together with infrastructure at a subsidised cost or on a repayment basis; - To be cognisant of the need to provide incentives to encourage industrial development to the City; and - To facilitate the construction or purchase of factories which can be leased or sold to industry.
+- As Council recognises that it has the major responsibility in providing and developing industrial land it should supply adequate resources of land to cater for future requirements of the city within the next 10 years; - To plan for the future requirements of industrial land within the city for the next 20 years; - In order to attract industry important to the growth of Dubbo, provide industrial land at a break-even point, or where considered warranted, to provide the industrial land together with infrastructure at a subsidised cost or on a repayment basis; - To be cognisant of the need to provide incentives to encourage industrial development to the city; and - To facilitate the construction or purchase of factories which can be leased or sold to industry.

-Council is virtually alone in its activity as industrial land provider in Dubbo.
-Other private, involvement has been sporadic and inclined to focus on very limited niche markets.
+Council is virtually alone in its activity as an industrial land provider in Dubbo.
+Other private involvement has been sporadic and inclined to focus on very limited niche markets.